bejoyjon/Miscelleaneous_documentation/Context Engineering/Context_and_RAG_notes.md

       - SkillsMiddleware: Enables custom skills when the skills argument is provided
       - HumanInTheLoopMiddleware: Pauses for human approval or input at specified points when the interrupt_on argument is provided
       - More middleware can be integrated with custom hooks - see [deepagents custom middleware docs](https://docs.langchain.com/oss/python/langchain/middleware/custom#custom-state-schema), note possible errors that you can make
+- Backends
+   - default - StateBackend, lasts for the session only.
+   - Filesystembackend - dealing with local files
+   - LocalShellBackend - shell interactions
+   - StoreBackend -
+   - CompositeBackend
+   - Sandbox - special type of Backend which makes changes in a constrained environment.

 #### ___Do not use Deepagents if___ :